Because freelancers are not our employees and we don't pay taxes on payouts, they must declare any income received through Solar Staff by themselves.

 Payments to a bank account in Argentina made through Solar Staff are subject to tax withholding.
 This is required by the country's tax agent legislation regarding organizations that pay out income to Argentine tax residents on behalf of third parties, including foreign legal entities.

-The tax is withheld by Solar Staff's payments partner based on the freelancer's tax data before being remitted to the Argentine tax authority (AFIP).
+The tax is withheld by Solar Staff's payments partner based on the freelancer's tax data before being remitted to the Argentine tax authority (ARCA).
 Because of that, freelancers are asked to enter their CUIL or CUIT when linking a bank account.

 Important: The name of the bank account's beneficiary must match the name in the Solar Staff account.
 Also, the CUIL or CUIT must belong to the bank account holder and Solar Staff account owner.